6am/Recorderjs/README.md

 Recorderjs For Mp3
 ==========

-A modified version of Recorderjs that saves recordings in mp3 format
+A modified version of Recorderjs that saves recordings in mp3 format using libmp3lame.js

 License (MIT)